nathansobo/treetop/doc/syntactic_recognition.markdown

 * `'foo'*` matches the empty string, `"foo"`, `"foofoo"`, etc.

 ##One or More
-Parsers will greedily match an expression one or more times if it is followed by the star (`+`) symbol.
+Parsers will greedily match an expression one or more times if it is followed by the plus (`+`) symbol.

 * `'foo'+` does not match the empty string, but matches `"foo"`, `"foofoo"`, etc.